stanford-oval/genie-cloud/doc/thingpedia-device-intro.md

 - `none`: means that the device has no authentication at all, it only uses publicly available APIs;
-the resulting configuration UI will be a single button (unless you need other data, in which case it will be a form)
+the resulting configuration UI will be a single button (unless you need other data, in which case it will be a form); in this case you have nothing to do
 - `basic`: traditional username and password; your state must contain `username` and `password` properties, which are set to the values provided by the user through a form
 - `oauth2`: OAuth 1.0 and 2.0 style authentication; the user clicks and is redirected to a login page, then the login page redirects back to ThingEngine giving you the authorization code

-If your device uses `none` or `oauth2` authentication, it must implement the `UseOAuth2(engine, req)` class method.

-For `none` authentication, you would just add yourself as a new device, filling in whatever state variables you need, as in:

-    UseOAuth2: function(engine) {
-        engine.devices.loadOneDevice({ kind: 'com.example.mydevice', someother: 'state' }, true);
-        return null;
-    }

-`true` indicates that the device should be saved to disk. `return null` indicates that the authentication process is complete and there is no redirect.
+- `discovery`: authentication by discovery and local interactive pairing

 ### `oauth2` authentication the slow way